Elecular/grizzly_bear-experiments/README.md

 ---

-#### Deploying On Stage/Prod
+## Deploying On Stage/Prod

 Once the branch is merged, you can run the following commands to deploy the applocation on stage and then on prod.
+All the deployment is configured under .github folder

 ```
 ./app/bin/deploy-stage.sh <github-auth-token>